Combining Qualitative and Quantitative Research for the Best Results

 Cost and time of qualitative data analysis

 Qualitative research methods are not always feasible thanks to the long timelines and high costs involved.
-This is why it's often reserved for high-value data collections, with quantitative or mixed approaches being more common in other cases.
+This is why it's often qualitative methods that are commonly reserved for high-value data collections, while quantitative research and mixed methods research is more common for other cases.

 Participant recruitment